AtlasGPT Brain

 Unaware

-Does not know AI can assist in clinical decisions.
+Does not know a clinician-validated algorithm can assist in clinical decisions.

 Problem Aware

-Knows they are overwhelmed by documentation and complexity.
+Knows they are overwhelmed by complexity and lack subspecialty access.

 Solution Aware

-Knows ChatGPT / UpToDate but has been disappointed.
+Knows UpToDate / OpenEvidence but has been disappointed on complex cases.

 Product Aware

-Authority, testimonials, free trial.
-Lead with 20% to 90% accuracy proof point.
+Strategy: Authority, testimonials, zero-risk free offer.
+Lead with 20% to 90% proof point.

 Most Aware

-'Free Trial' or 'Institutional Demo.'
+Strategy: 'Free for every physician and nurse.'
 Remove friction, don't rebuild the case.

 02